NHSRC Recruitment 2024- Short Term Consultant Vacancy, Job Opening

-National Health Systems Resource Centre (NHSRC) has recently sought a job notification for the recruitment of a Short Term Consultant Vacancy.
-Desirous candidates can check all the job details of no of posts, age limit, salary, qualification, etc prescribed below:
+National Health Systems Resource Centre (NHSRC) has released the latest job notification for the Short Term Consultant vacancy.
+Interested candidates can apply before the last date.
+Check more details on the National Health Systems Resource Centre (NHSRC) 2024 job vacancy.

+National Health Systems Resource Centre (NHSRC) has released an employment notification for the recruitment of Short Term Consultant.
+More details about the recruitment are provided below:

 About Job Requirement Details